*For Sale* Guitars Accessories Etcetera Links Books Forums Contact Home

 The DeArmond was the original floating pickup, later copied by Kent, Sekova, and other brands.
 The top model, the Model 1100 Adjustable Rhythm Chief, was often seen on D'Angelicos, Guilds, and other top-of-the-line archtops from the period.
 They were generally supplied with one or two-knob control boxes, either hardwired with cords, screw-type mini-microphone connectors or, on later versions, a 1/8" mini-phone jack.
 The two-knob versions came with a "rhythm" switch push button (to change the tone and volume quickly when the player switches from rhythm to lead playing).

-The entry-level model was known as the FHC while the higher-end models were named the Model 1000 Rhythm Chief and the Model 1100 Adjustable Rhythm Chief.
+The entry-level model was known as the FHC (pictured above on a Gibson L-4C) while the higher-end models were named the Model 1000 Rhythm Chief and the Model 1100 Adjustable Rhythm Chief.

 I've found few other details about Rowe Industries except that during the 1990's Fender bought the DeArmond Company from Guild.